theimowski/talk-xslt-right-tool-for-job/slides/index.md

 * ~20.000 Pages of content
 * Much more yet to come

+' Chemical - complete migration of a legacy CMS hard to maintain

 ***
 - data-background : images/practice.jpg

 ## Practice

+' technical stuff
+' tips & tricks
 ' biggest pains?
-' technical stuff
-' for each pain -> solution
+' solutions to some of the pains
+' Utilize new xslt features

 ---